ofiber/Capstone-Project/README.md

 # Capstone-Project
-A Zelda-like game written in C# and developed in Unity for my senior capstone
+An 8-bit, Zelda-like game written in C# and developed in Unity for my senior capstone